nvpro-samples/nvpro_core/nvvk/README.md

 ## memallocator_dma_vk.hpp
 ### class nvvk::DMAMemoryAllocator

-nvvk::DMAMemoryAllocator is  using nvvk::DeviceMemoryAllocator internally.
+nvvk::DMAMemoryAllocator is using nvvk::DeviceMemoryAllocator internally. **Not** thread-safe. nvvk::DeviceMemoryAllocator derives from nvvk::MemAllocator as well, so this class here is for those prefering a reduced wrapper;
+### class nvvk::DMAMemoryAllocatorTS
-nvvk::DeviceMemoryAllocator derives from nvvk::MemAllocator as well, so this class here is for those prefering a reduced wrapper;
+nvvk::DMAMemoryAllocatorTS is using nvvk::DeviceMemoryAllocator internally.
+It implements a simple thread-safe wrapper, not optimized for performance. nvvk::DeviceMemoryAllocator derives from nvvk::MemAllocator as well, so this class here is for those prefering a reduced wrapper;

 ## memallocator_vk.hpp
 ### class nvvk::MemHandle

 nvvk::MemHandle represents a memory allocation or sub-allocation from the generic nvvk::MemAllocator interface.
 Ideally use `nvvk::NullMemHandle` for